In the last few months, AWS has made several announcements around it’s Aurora offering such as:

 To achieve this and get the cost savings, the database must be completely idle.
 There can’t be long-running queries or locked tables.
 Also, varying activities outside of the application can generate queries such as open sessions, monitoring tools, health-checks, so on and so forth.
 The database only pauses when the conditions are met, AND there is zero activity.

 Serverless Aurora at .06/VCU starts at a higher price than its provisioned predecessor at .041.
-Aurora classic also charges hourly, where Serverless charges by the second with a 5-minute minimum AND a 5-minute cool-down period.
+Aurora classic also charges hourly, where Serverless Aurora charges by the second with a 5-minute minimum AND a 5-minute cool-down period.
 We already discussed that cool-downs in many cases are not instantaneous, and now you pile on that billing doesn’t stop until an additional 5 minutes after that period.
 If you go with the traditional minimal setup of 2 VCU and never scale down the instances, the cost is more expensive by a magnitude of at least 3x.
-Therefore, to get the same cost payoff, your DB would have to run only 1/3 of the time and can be achievable for dev/test boxes that are parked or apps only used during business hours in a single time-zone.
+Therefore, to get the same cost payoff, your database would have to run only 1/3 of the time and can be achievable for dev/test boxes that are parked or apps only used during business hours in a single time-zone.
 Serverless Aurora is supposed to be highly available by default, so if you are getting two instances at this price point, then you are getting a better bargain performance-wise than running a single, provisioned instance for an only slightly higher price point.

 With Data API, you no longer need a persistent connection to query the database.
 In previous scenarios, a fetch could take 25 seconds or more if the query is executed after a cool-down period.
-In this scenario, you can query the database even if it’s been idle for some time.
+In this scenario, you can query the serverless database even if it’s been idle for some time.
 You can leverage a Lambda function via API gateway which works around the VPC implementation.
 AWS has mentioned it is providing performance metrics around the time it takes on average to execute a query with data API in the next coming months.

 With the creation of EC2, Docker, and Lambda functions, we’ve seen more innovation in the area of compute and not as much on the data layer.
 Traditional provisioned relational databases have difficulties scaling and have a finite limit on the number of connections.
 By eliminating the need for an instance, this level of abstraction presents a strong use case for unpredictable workloads.
 Kudos to AWS for engineering a solution at this layer.
 The latest updates these last few months embellish AWS’ willingness to solve complex problems.
 Running 1ACU does bring the cost down to a rate comparable to RDS while providing a mechanism for better performance if you disable pauses.
 However, while it is now possible to run Aurora serverless 24/7 more cost-effectively, this scenario contrasts their signature use case of having an on/off database.

-Serverless still seems a better for fit for databases that are rarely used and only see spikes on occasion or applications primarily used during business hours.
-Administration time is still a cost, and serverless, despite the progress, still has many unknowns.
+Serverless still seems a better fit for databases that are rarely used and only see spikes on occasion or applications primarily used during business hours.
+Administration time is still a cost, and serverless databases, despite the progress, still has many unknowns.
 It can take an administrator some time and patience to truly get a configuration that is performant, highly available, and not overly expensive.
 Even though you don’t have to rely on automation and can manually scale your Aurora serverless cluster, it takes some effort to do so in a way that doesn’t immediately terminate the connections.
-Today, you can leverage ECS or Fargate with spot instances and implement a solution that yields similar or better results at a cheaper cost if true serverless is the desired goal.
+Today, you can leverage ECS or Fargate with spot instances and implement a solution that yields similar or better results at a cheaper cost if a true serverless database is the desired goal.
 I would still recommend this for dev/test workloads and see if you can work your way up to prod for smaller workloads as the tool still provides much value.
 Hopefully, AWS releases GA offerings for MySQL 5.7 and Postgres soon.

 -Sabine Blair, Cloud Consultant